Wharton School: Executive Education

-The Wharton School also operates the Aresty Institute of Executive Education (commonly known as "Wharton Executive Education"), a center for continuing business education for senior executives.
-The institute is named in honor of civic leader, business owner, philanthropist, and Wharton alumnus Julian Aresty and his brother Joseph Aresty, who together endowed the Aresty Institute for Executive Education in 1987.
+The Wharton School pioneered so-called 'executive education' (open-admissions course enrichment for professionals) and operates the Aresty Institute of Executive Education, commonly known as "Wharton Executive Education", a center for continuing business education for senior executives.
+The institute is named in honor of brothers and Wharton alumni Joseph Aresty, president and majority owner of Alfred Dunner, and Julian Aresty, president of SP Dunham Department Stores, who together endowed the Aresty Institute of Executive Education in 1987.

 Wharton Executive Education offers programs for executives in areas such as finance, marketing, strategy, and innovation.
 Each year, more than 10,000 professionals worldwide attend Wharton Executive Education programs in classes taught by full-time Wharton faculty.

 Wharton offers more than 50 open enrollment programs for individuals on campuses in Philadelphia, San Francisco, and Beijing, China.
-Wharton also overs three long-duration open-enrollment programs that confer alumni status upon successful completion.
+Wharton also offers three long-duration open-enrollment programs that confer alumni status upon successful completion.
 These programs are the Advanced Finance Program, Advanced Management Program, and the General Management Program.
+Some programs eligible for alumni status, Wharton Programs for Working Professionals (WPWP), for example, are not offered anymore.
+However, graduates of these programs are still qualified for "Alumni, Non-Degreed" status by Penn.

 In addition to a large portfolio of open-enrollment programs for individuals, Wharton Executive Education also offers customized programs for organizations.
-Custom program topic areas include Finance & Value Creation, Leadership Development, Marketing & Sales, and Strategy & Innovation.
-Industry areas of expertise include Consumer Products, Retail, Energy, Transportation, Financial Services, Health Care, Pharmaceuticals, Manufacturing & Industrials, Professional Services, Technology & Communications.
+Custom program topic areas include Finance and Value Creation, Leadership Development, Marketing and Sales, and Strategy and Innovation.
+Industry areas of expertise include Consumer Products, Retail, Energy, Transportation, Financial Services, Health Care, Pharmaceuticals, Manufacturing and Industrials, Professional Services, Technology and Communications.

 Wharton Online

-Through its online division, Wharton offers massive open online courses on Coursera with specializations in business and financial modeling, business analytics, entrepreneurship, and business foundations.
+Through its online division, Wharton offers massive open online courses on Coursera with specializations in business and financial modeling, business analytics, entrepreneurship, FinTech and business foundations.
 Wharton Online also offers a Leadership and Management Certificate and a Business Analytics Certificate.
 The division is accredited by the International Association for Continuing Education and Training (IACET); it was the first online business school to be accredited by this organization.

 The COVID-19 pandemic meant a rapid shift towards online teaching, transforming some of the classroom courses into online courses.
 For years there has been a strong investment in online education, so the school has been able to adapt well to the new circumstances, according to the Financial Times analysis on the adaptation of business schools to COVID-19.

 Notable people

 Alumni

-Wharton School alumni include Tesla/SpaceX/Twitter CEO Elon Musk, former U.S. president Donald Trump, and billionaire investor Warren Buffett.
-Other alumni include the current and former CEOs of Fortune 500 companies at Alphabet Inc., Boeing, Comcast, General Electric, Johnson & Johnson, Oracle, Pfizer, PepsiCo.
+Wharton School alumni include Tesla/SpaceX/Twitter CEO Elon Musk, U.S. president Donald Trump and investor Warren Buffett.
+Other alumni include the current and former CEOs of Fortune 500 at Alphabet Inc., Boeing, Comcast, General Electric, H-E-B, Johnson & Johnson, Oracle, Pfizer, PepsiCo, and other companies.